ProfBressan/FeatureExtraction/README.md

 # FeatureExtraction
 Feature extraction - Image Processing

+The FeatureExtraction project is dedicated to extracting features that represent an image.
+We bring together leading state of the art extractors.

+# Requirements
 - Tests performed on Ubuntu 18.04.3 LTS with Python (3.6.8)

-# Install libraries
+## Install libraries
+- OpenCV (4.0.1)
 - Keras (2.3.1)
 - TensorFlow (2.0.0)
 - mahotas (1.4.8)